EXCHANGE-TRADED FUNDS

 Capital Group’s investor-oriented approach to fixed income ETFs

-Capital Group fixed income ETFs were also designed to leverage in-kind trades, which portfolio managers believe can help pursue tax efficiency and potentially reduce transaction costs within the portfolio — like all ETF issuers.
+Capital Group fixed income ETFs were also designed to leverage in-kind trades, or trades with non-cash securities, which portfolio managers believe can help pursue tax efficiency and potentially reduce transaction costs within the portfolio — like all ETF issuers.

-Our ability to deliver securities, cash or a combination of the two when satisfying redemption requests may help the fund in two distinct ways:
+Our ability to deliver securities, cash or a combination of the two when satisfying redemption requests may help the ETFs in two distinct ways:

 "Within the fixed income investment group, we've always been tax aware in our strategies.
 With ETFs, we've become tax obsessed."